codetronik/File_DigitalSignature/README.md

 ![image](https://raw.githubusercontent.com/codetronik/File_DigitalSignature/master/screenshots/verification.png)

 ## Features
-- The program sign the file and generate a digital signature
+- The program creates a Digital signature by signing the file.
 - The program verify a Digital signature of the file

 ## How To Use